Email

 Understanding CI/CD

-CI/CD is a software development approach that involves integrating code changes frequently into a shared repository, running automated tests, and deploying applications to production environments in an automated and continuous manner.
+In relatively simple terms, CI/CD is a software development technique that involves performing a set of predefined actions(workflow/steps) when some predicates are met (e.g. code changes or by manual intervention like running a dispatch action from GitHub), these could be running automated tests, and deploying applications to production environments with secret keys.
 The goal is to catch issues early, reduce manual errors, and deliver software faster and with greater confidence.
 The CI/CD process typically consists of the following stages:

 1. Code Integration: Developers regularly push their code changes to a shared repository, ensuring that the latest changes are integrated into the codebase.